maddurkc/linux_shell_learn/src/1.2-Commands-Part01/notes.md

 ## mv

+    -  rename if its in same lcoation. move if its different location
-it will delete file/directories in source path and move to destination path like `cut and paste`
+    - it will delete file/directories in source path and move to destination path like `cut and paste`

     >